 Master's degree programs may be offered with thesis and non-thesis options.
 Students choosing the thesis option must be involved in some form of research.
-Some work completed in a master's program may apply to a PhD program.
+Some work completed in a master's program may apply to a Ph.D. program.
 A PhD program requires coursework and a dissertation to be approved, written, and orally defended.
 Some examples of doctoral student research in the field include evolutionary relationships of certain groups of animals and determining certain steps in vertebrate evolution.

-- Determine whether a university's program is supported by faculty with certain interests.
+Determine whether a university's program is supported by faculty with certain interests.
 Each university employs a limited amount of faculty members, each member with a specific research interest.
 The interests of the faculty with whom the student works may determine a graduate student's research.
 If students have a very defined research idea planned, some programs may be more desirable to enter because they have faculty with similar interests.

-Step 4: Find Employment with a Graduate Degree
+Step 4: Secure Employment After Graduate School

 Join a professional organization.
-Depending on one's education and interests, one may become a member of a professional society or organization that provides resources such as continuing education and access to published peer literature.
+Depending on one's education and interests, one may become a member of a professional society or organization that provides resources such as continuing education and access to published literature.
 This is a good way to stay updated with current information about one's field, as well as make professional connections.

 Earning your bachelor's degree, getting some work experience, earning advanced degrees, and then finding postdoctorate positions are the steps required to work as an evolutionary biologist.